“You’re not really good at being a stay at home mom.”

 Before getting married, my husband and I agreed that me becoming a stay at home mom was the best decision for our family.

 Yet, we also knew that decision could also be a financial challenge for us too.
-Personally, I had no idea how much that sacrifice would impact me and my dreams of motherhood.
+Personally, I had no idea how much that sacrifice would impact me and my dreams of what I thought it meant to be a stay at home mom.

 Are you failing as a stay at home mom?